Mexico: Sports

 Organized sport in Mexico largely dates from the late nineteenth century, with only bullfighting having a long history dating to the early colonial era.
 Once the political turmoil of the early republic was replaced by the stability of the Porfiriato did organized sport become public diversions, with structured and ordered play governed by rules and authorities.
 Baseball was introduced from the United States and also via Cuba in the 1880s and organized teams were created.
 After the Mexican Revolution, the government sponsored sports to counter the international image of political turmoil and violence.
 Mexico's most popular sport is association football.

 The bid to host the 1968 Summer Olympics was to burnish Mexico's stature internationally.
 The government spent abundantly on sporting facilities and other infrastructure to make the games a success, but those expenditures helped fuel public discontent with the government's lack of spending on social programs.
 Mexico City hosted the XIX Olympic Games in 1968, making it the first Latin American city to do so.
-Mexico hosted the 1970 FIFA World Cup and the 1986 FIFA World Cup and will co-host, along with Canada and the United States, the 2026 FIFA World Cup.
-With its past hosting of the 1970 and 1986 tournaments, Mexico will become the first country to host or co-host the men's World Cup three times.
+Mexico hosted the 1970 FIFA World Cup and the 1986 FIFA World Cup and co-hosted, along with Canada and the United States, the 2026 FIFA World Cup.
+With its past hosting of the 1970 and 1986 tournaments, Mexico became the first country to host or co-host the men's World Cup three times.